PacificBiosciences/HiFi-human-WGS-WDL/README.md

 - For the snakemake version of these workflows, see [here](https://github.com/PacificBiosciences/pb-human-wgs-workflow-snakemake).

 - Docker images used by these workflows are defined [here](https://github.com/PacificBiosciences/wdl-dockerfiles).
+Images are hosted in PacBio's [quay.io](https://quay.io/organization/pacbio).

 - Common tasks that may be reused within or between workflows are defined [here](https://github.com/PacificBiosciences/wdl-common).